Boston Social Security Disability Lawyer

 - If your impairments don’t meet or equal any on the DDS Listing of Impairments, a reviewer will consider if they are severe enough to prevent you from doing your former job.

-What is Supplemental Security Income (SSI) and who is eligible to receive it?
+What Is Supplemental Security Income (SSI) and Who Is Eligible to Receive It?

-The SSI program is administered by both the federal and Massachusetts state governments, and each state has different eligibility requirements.
-The federal requirements, however, are the same and an applicant must meet all four to receive SSI benefits:
+The SSI program is administered by both the federal government and the state of Massachusetts, and each state has different eligibility requirements.
+The federal requirements, however, are the same and an applicant must meet all four to receive SSI benefits in Boston:

-- You must be a U.S. citizen.
+- You must be a US citizen.

 - You must have little or no monthly income.

 - Your assets—minus your home and car—cannot exceed $2,000 for an individual or $3,000 for a married couple.

 Social Security’s rules and regulations are very detailed and complex; unless you have a real understanding of them when you apply, you will likely be denied.
 In fact, close to 70 percent of all applications are denied.

-It just makes sense to have an experienced Social Security Disability lawyer in Boston take the time to explain the laws, guide you through the process and advocate on your behalf for any future or retroactive benefits you may be entitled to.
-Our personal injury lawyers know the judges and what to present in order to successfully get you your benefits.
+It just makes sense to have an experienced Social Security Disability lawyer in Boston take the time to explain the laws, guide you through the process, and advocate on your behalf for any future or retroactive benefits you might deserve.
+Our personal injury lawyers know what the judges are looking for and what to present in order to successfully get you your benefits.